kpiyush25/ee491a/README.md

 # ee491a
 This repository contains the work done in EE491A(UGP).
+The paper [Trajectory-Constrained Collective Circular Motion With Different Phase Arrangements](https://ieeexplore.ieee.org/document/8827634) has been simulated in MATLAB first and then simulation of a new problem has been done and is being improved for better results.

 ### Group :
 [Ishir Roongta](https://github.com/isro01), [Piyush Kumar](https://github.com/kpiyush25)